CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Conclusions

 \section{Conclusions}

-We have presented a new type of cosmological tool that integrates traditional methods of numerical cosmology with ML techniques.

-In the current work, we have shown an example of how this tool can provide new insights into cosmology.
-Incorporating evolutionary algorithms and nested sampling, the tool was applied to generate functional forms of $\rho_{\rm DE}(a)$ that reproduce key features of observational data.
+We have presented a new type of cosmological tool, \texttt{CosmoGen}, that integrates traditional methods of numerical cosmology with ML techniques.
+We showed an example of how \texttt{CosmoGen} can provide new insights into cosmology.
+Incorporating evolutionary algorithms and likelihood sampling, the tool was applied to generate functional forms of $\rho_{\rm DE}(a)$ that reproduce key features of observational data.
 Notably, \texttt{CosmoGen} successfully identified fluid dark energy models capable of partially resolving the $S_8$ and $H_0$ tensions.

-The potential of \texttt{CosmoGen} is far from being fully explored.
-This tool has the capability to be expanded to generate other types of cosmological models, such as coupled species, unified dark matter -- energy species, modified gravity theories, or also to map cosmological signatures.
+The potential of \texttt{CosmoGen} is far from fully explored.
+This tool has the capability to be expanded to generate other types of cosmological models, such as coupled species, unified dark matter, modified gravity theories as well as to map cosmological signatures.

-The results presented were obtained using a standard laptop with 16 threads.
+The results we have presented were obtained using a standard laptop with 16 threads.
 This computational limitation restricted our ability to explore the full range of mathematical functions generated in a single run, leading to lists of candidate models that were often mathematically similar.
-For future development, optimizing and restructuring the code is crucial.
-The main limitation encountered was that the stochastic GP method is not the most efficient evolutionary algorithm for sampling the space of possible equations.
+For future development, optimising the code is crucial.
+The main limitation we encountered was that the stochastic GP method is not the most efficient evolutionary algorithm for sampling the space of possible equations.
 Further improvements of the code should incorporate alternative methods to improve the efficiency of the tool and expand its applicability.
 There are various other symbolic regression algorithms publicly available, most notably the exhaustive symbolic regression, developed for cosmological applications \citep{10136815}.

+On the side of the cosmological likelihood sampling, there is also room for improvement.
+The option of relying on methods distributed with MontePython led us to use an MCMC method to find the best-fit parameters of the population models.
+Even though MCMC sampling is more robust in multi-peak distributions, it is very costly when compared to local minima finder optimisers.
+Indeed, the MCMC sampling spends precious time sampling a parameter space and provides much more information than what is strictly needed for model evaluation.
+In order to reduce computational cost, we imposed further limitations, such as (i) fixing most of the parameters in the evaluation step, (ii) considering dark energy functional forms with only one free parameter, and (iii) limiting the number of generations.
+These limitations will be addressed in the future development of \texttt{CosmoGen}.